Techercise/plasma-python/docs/OLCF-AMD.md

 ```
 The `performance_analysis.py` script uses the file produced as a result of training the neural network as an input, and produces several `.png` files with plots as an output.

-[//]: # (Add details about sig_161308test.npz, disruptive_alarms_test.npz, 4x metric* png, accum_disruptions.png, test_roc.npz)

-In addition, you can check the scalar variable summaries for training loss, validation loss, and validation ROC logged at `/tigress/<netid>/csv_logs` (each run will produce a new log file with a timestamp in name).
+In addition, you can check the scalar variable summaries for training loss, validation loss, and validation ROC logged at `/outputdir/<userid>/csv_logs` (each run will produce a new log file with a timestamp in name).

 Sample notebooks for analyzing the files in this directory can be found in `examples/notebooks/`.
 For instance, the [LearningCurves.ipynb](https://github.com/PPPLDeepLearning/plasma-python/blob/master/examples/notebooks/LearningCurves.ipynb) notebook contains a variation on the following code snippet:
 ```python